cclintris/instalily-saatva-chatbot/README.md

 Can you tell me more about the king sized mattresses?
 ```

-For a demo and a more thorough walkthrough of the `SaatvaAI chatbot` extensionm watch the video [Walkthrough of the SaatvaAI chatbot extension]().
+For a demo and a more thorough walkthrough of the `SaatvaAI chatbot` extension watch the video [Walkthrough of the SaatvaAI chatbot extension]().

 ## References